Virtual Math Circle — FAQ & Contact

 Can I get a refund for the deposit if we withdraw?

-If you have specific concerns, please reach out to us directly.
-We handle each situation on a case-by-case basis and aim to be as accommodating as possible.
+The deposit is generally non-refundable, as it helps reserve a spot and begin mentor planning.
+If you have specific concerns, please reach out—we handle each situation case-by-case and aim to be as accommodating as possible.

 Does my child need a tablet or special technology?